biocore/cmi-workshops/docs/qiita-16S-processing.rst

 It means that your files need time to load.
 Refresh your screen after about 1 minute.

-Your collection of FASTQ files for this prep are all represented by a single object in this network, currently called "dflt_name".
+Your collection of FASTQ files for this prep are all represented by a single object in this network, currently called "[user's_name]".
 Click on the object.

 Now, you'll have a series of choices for interacting with this object.
 You can click "Edit" to rename the object, "Process" to perform analyses, or "Delete"